-(j) To compete in an Endurance Race at a mountain bike National Championship, a Rider must have either: (i) Competed in the Endurance Race at their conference championships as a category A Rider and must have competed in at least one other Endurance Race in the current conference mountain bike season as a category A Rider; or (ii) Competed as a category A Rider in their final three conference Endurance Races during the current season.
-A Rider may petition the Board of Trustees if their Conference schedule prohibits meeting these qualification requirements. (k) To compete in a Gravity Race at a mountain bike
+(j) To compete in the Endurance Races at a mountain bike National Championship, a Rider must have competed as a category A Rider in his or her final three conference Mass Start Endurance Races during the current season.

-National Championship, a Rider must have either:

-(i) Competed in the Gravity Races at their conference championships as a category A Rider and must have competed in at least one other Gravity Race in the current conference mountain bike season as a category A Rider, or (ii) Competed as a category A Rider in their final three conference Gravity Races during the current conference mountain bike season.

-A Rider may petition the Board of Trustees if their Conference schedule prohibits meeting these qualification requirements.
-(I) The points scoring for the Collegiate Cycling Mountain Bike National Championship Races is set forth in Appendix 4. (m) For Collegiate Slalom, mountain cross, dual and dual slalom Gravity Races, Riders who are tied based on head-tohead competition will be awarded final places based their respective times in the seeding and qualifying round.

-(n) To be included in individual omnium standings, a Rider must have scored individual points in at least one Endurance Race and one Gravity Race.
+- (k) To compete in the 4X or Dual Slalom Race at a mountain bike National Championship, a Rider must have competed as a category A Rider in his or her final three conference Gravity Races during the current season. - (1) To compete in the Downhill Race at a mountain bike National Championship, a Rider must have competed as a category A Rider in his or her final three conference Gravity Races during the current season, where at least two of those Races must be Downhill Races.
+Only in Conferences with fewer than two Downhill Events, riders may petition to substitute USAC Category 1 or higher Downhill Events from the current calendar year. - (m) A Rider may petition the Board of Trustees if extraordinary circumstances prohibit meeting these qualification requirements. - (n) The points scoring for the Collegiate Cycling Mountain Bike National Championship Races is set forth in Appendix 4. - (o) For Collegiate Slalom, mountain cross, dual and dual slalom Gravity Races, Riders who are tied based on head-to-head competition will be awarded final places based their respective times in the seeding and qualifying round. - (p) To be included in individual omnium standings, a Rider must have scored individual points in at least one Endurance Race and one Gravity Race.